 “The Strip” takes up less than half of Carbondale After Dark And Other Stories, a self-published, profusely illustrated anthology of history, essays and short stories centered on Southern Illinois University and Carbondale in the 1960s and ’70s.
 But it is one of the things that makes the book memorable.

-“The Strip” begins with the founding of Carbondale in 1852, and Southern Illinois University in 1869, and ends in 1982 (A new preface updates events in Carbondale to 2018).
-But CAD focuses on the decades of the 1950s, ’60s and ’70s, when Carbondale was invaded by hippies and freaks, and protest rallies and massive street parties became the norm.
+“The Strip” begins with the founding of Carbondale in 1852, and Southern Illinois University in 1869, and ends in 1982 (A new preface updates events in Carbondale to 2019).
+But CAD focuses on the decades of the 1950s, ’60s and ’70s, when Carbondale was invaded by hippies and freaks, protest rallies and massive street parties.

 The chronology provides a blow-by-blow account of the political and cultural upheavals that led to the May 1970 riots in Carbondale, and how protests evolved into street parties and a massive Halloween celebration.
 It also chronicles streakers, bands, bars, hangouts, protest movements and street people, and efforts by city and school officials to control the madness.
 In other words, all the things that get left out of official histories and Chamber of Commerce brochures.